 How Does an Initial Coin Offering Work?

 A coin offering operates as follows.
 The company develops a white paper and then constructs a website with information on why the product will be valued, how it will help the public, and other facts that may influence investors’ decisions positively.
 The website may also be set up to take bitcoin or fiat money investments.

 Let us examine these processes in further detail:

-- After attracting investors, the organisation issues tokens representing blockchain assets.
+- After attracting investors, the organization issues tokens representing blockchain assets.
 They are fungible and tradeable.
 They are developed easily by changing Ethereum.

 - Continuous advertising of the ICO campaign is also happening to attract a larger number of investors.

 - Finally, after the tokens are generated, the corporation makes them available to investors in as many rounds as they like.
 The product or service may be launched when the firm has acquired enough funding for the project.
 Investors may exchange the already purchased tokens or wait for their value to rise to benefit.

 What is the relationship between IPO and ICO?